Hope1337/YOLOKan/README.md

-# YOLO Kan : Explore KAN on CV tasks
+# YOLO KAN : Explore KAN on CV tasks

 This project mainly focuses on applying the [Kolmogorov-Arnold Network](https://arxiv.org/pdf/2404.19756) to the Object Detection task.
 Specifically, we are solely experimenting with the YOLOv8 + KAN model on the COCO dataset